It’s real simple…

 No. Our problem in America is not lack of education.

-The problem is addiction.
+The problem is poor, misleading advice and food addiction.

 … And since food addiction is such a serious problem, I’ve written this massive guide to help you diagnose your problem, accept your addiction, and outline 3 steps you can take to change your eating habits (permanently) and finally reach your weight loss goals.